Elisabeth Louise Vigée Le Brun (Paris 1755 – Paris 1842).

-Commissioned by Frederick Hervey, 4th Earl of Bristol and Bishop of Derry (1730-1803); how this, almost alone among his pictures, came to be at Ickworth in 1838 (it is neither in France & Banting’s 1819 inventory of the stored contents of the St James’s Square house - nor in the 1st Marquess’s 1837 inventory list of paintings at Ickworth) is not at the moment explicable; Part of the Bristol Collection.
-Loaned to the National Trust in 1956 under the auspices of the National Land Fund, later the National Heritage Memorial Fund, and then transferred to the National Trust in 1983.
+Commissioned by Frederick Hervey, 4th Earl of Bristol and Bishop of Derry (1730-1803); at Ickworth by 1838; part of the Bristol Collection, loaned to the National Trust in 1956 under the auspices of the National Land Fund, later the National Heritage Memorial Fund, and then transferred to the National Trust in 1983.

 Ickworth, The Bristol Collection (acquired through the National Land Fund and transferred to The National Trust in 1956)

 Bottom left: L. E. Vigée Le Brun/ Naples 1791